aspose-font/Aspose.Font-Documentation/cpp/getting-started/licensing/_index.md

 If you want to try Aspose.Font out without evaluation limitations, request a 30 day temporary license.
 Please refer to [How to get a Temporary License?](http://www.aspose.com/corporate/purchase/faqs/temporary-license.aspx) for more information.

 ## **Applying a License**
-Once you are happy with your [evaluation]() of Aspose.Font for .NET, buy a license at the Aspose website: [Purchase Portal](http://www.aspose.com/purchase/default.aspx).
+Once you are happy with your [evaluation]() of Aspose.Font for C++, buy a license at the Aspose website: [Purchase Portal](http://www.aspose.com/purchase/default.aspx).
 Make yourself familiar with the different license types available.
 If you have any questions, [contact the Aspose sales team](http://www.aspose.com/corporate/contact/default.aspx) and they'll be happy to help you.

 Every Aspose license carries a one-year subscription for free upgrades to any new versions or fixes that come out during this time.
 We provide free and unlimited technical support to both licensed and evaluation users.